-- a) The GPS must comply with the following: - i) Must be Garmin® technology. - ii) Must be capable of loading custom maps onto an SD, Micro SD, or Garmin® data card. - iii) SD, Micro SD, and Garmin® data cards must be clearly marked with the crew's racing number in black ink on a white sticker. - iv) Must be capable of recording track logs with a minimum of ten thousand (10 000) points or more. - v) Must be IPX7 rated (can handle wetness but not submersion). - vi) Ideally should take an external antenna to be mounted on top of the vehicle with cabling safely routed and protected.
-Units that do not have an external antenna capability should be mounted as much into the open as possible to obtain the best possible satellite coverage. - vii) Power to any GPS unit should be via direct dual fuses (positive and negative lines) from the battery. - b) In the event of a dispute as to the suitability and/or functionality of a crew's GPS unit the Clerk of the Course, in consultation with the Data Logging Manager, will decide whether the crew's GPS unit is acceptable. - c) The onus is on the competitor to ensure that their GPS unit has been zeroed before taking part in the Prologue and any Racing Section or Heat. - d) It is the responsibility of the competitor to present his/her GPS for download by the Data Logging Manager on completion of, or retirement from the event.
+- 2.8.1 The GPS must comply with the following: - a) Must be capable of loading custom maps onto an SD, Micro SD, or Garmin® data card. - b) SD, Micro SD, and Garmin® data cards must be clearly marked with the crew's racing number in black ink on a white sticker. - c) Must be capable of recording track logs with a minimum of ten thousand (10 000) points or more. - d) Must be IPX7 rated (can handle wetness but not submersion).

+- e) Ideally should take an external antenna to be mounted on top of the vehicle with cabling safely routed and protected.
+Units that do not have an external antenna capability should be mounted as much into the open as possible to obtain the best possible satellite coverage. - f) Power to any GPS unit should be via direct dual fuses (positive and negative lines) from the battery. - 2.8.2 In the event of a dispute as to the suitability and/or functionality of a crew's GPS unit the Clerk of the Course, in consultation with the Data Logging Manager, will decide whether the crew's GPS unit is acceptable. - 2.8.3 The onus is on the competitor to ensure that their GPS unit has been zeroed before taking part in Qualifying and any Racing Section or Heat. - 2.8.4 It is the responsibility of the competitor to present his/her GPS for download by the Data Logging Manager on completion of, or retirement from the event.
 Failure to comply will result in a fine of One Thousand Rand (R1 000.00).
-Refer ART 20.1 (h) (i). - e) The Clerk of the Course shall be empowered to compare distances and, if required, will be empowered in consultation with the Data Logging Manager to download information from a crew's GPS Unit.
-Refer ART 7.3 - f) Should a competitor not be able to present his GPS for download on completion of, or retirement from, a racing section due to the vehicle not yet having been recovered, the onus is on the competitor concerned to arrange with the Data Logging Manager to have the GPS data downloaded before the end of the event. - g) After finalisation of all formalities at an event the Data Logging Manager may download and examine a crew's data logs to establish whether a misdemeanour of any sort, or any transgression of the rules is apparent by a competitor.
-Should a transgression have taken place this will be brought to the attention of the Clerk of the Course so that appropriate action may be taken if deemed necessary. - h) A levy of Five Hundred Rand (R500.00) will be charged for any crew requesting their own postevent GPS download.
-A competitor may not request the GPS download of another competitor. - i) Should it be discovered, and proven, that a competitor transgressed the rules the Clerk of the Course may impose a penalty in terms of GCR 157 & ART 20.
+Refer ART 20.1.7 (a). - 2.8.5 The Clerk of the Course shall be empowered to compare distances and, if required, will be empowered in consultation with the Data Logging Manager to download information from a crew's GPS Unit.
+Refer ART 7.3 - 2.8.6 Should a competitor not be able to present his GPS for download on completion of, or retirement from, a racing section due to the vehicle not yet having been recovered, the onus is on the competitor concerned to arrange with the Data Logging Manager to have the GPS data downloaded before the end of the event. - 2.8.7 After finalisation of all formalities at an event the Data Logging Manager may download and examine a crew's data logs to establish whether a misdemeanour of any sort, or any transgression of the rules is apparent by a competitor.
+Should a transgression have taken place this will be brought to the attention of the Clerk of the Course so that appropriate action may be taken if deemed necessary. - 2.8.8 A levy of Five Hundred Rand (R500.00) will be charged for any crew requesting their own post-event GPS download.
+A competitor may not request the GPS download of another competitor. - 2.8.9 Should it be discovered, and proven, that a competitor transgressed the rules the Clerk of the Course may impose a penalty in terms of GCR 157 & ART 20. - 2.8.10 GPS data must be preserved for a period of seven (7) days after the event.
+Refer ART 20.1.8 (c)

-2.9 Competitors' Briefing
+2.9 Competitors' briefing